Powerlearnproject/se-day1-assignment-ThobekaNelisiweJali/README.md

 #Part 2: Introduction to AI and Prompt Engineering

-Question 1: Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models.

 The process of creating and improving inputs, or prompts, to direct generative AI models in generating the intended results is known as prompt engineering.
 It entails creating clear and efficient prompts to guarantee accurate and pertinent AI responses.